hchiam/learning-prompt-eng/other-related-courses/learnprompting/advanced-prompt-engineering/project-cost-analysis.md

 You might find this file easier to read on GitHub: https://github.com/hchiam/learning-prompt-eng/blob/main/other-related-courses/learnprompting/advanced-prompt-engineering/project-cost-analysis.md

+The tricky part of the data provided is the last bullet point.

 Based on re-running each of the following in separate chats with ChatGPT 3.5, it seems SA worked the most consistently, and when it didn't get the exact answer, it at least returned a number closer to what I expected the answer to be.
 With this as the rough criteria, SA surprisingly performed better than CCoT (I tried using `<non-example>` and `<incorrect-example>` and `# INCORRECT example:`) - maybe the incorrect example confused the LLM.
 Most of the strategies other than SA usually didn't give the correct answer, returning much smaller numbers.

 ## CoT